johnnyka/ChatApp/README.md

 ![LandingPage_disconnected_inactivity.png](/Pics/LandingPage_disconnected_inactivity.png)

 ## Future developments/improvements
-* Currently developed with mobile first.
-Need to add responsive styling for tablets and desktop.
-* Add unit tests, integration tests and e2e tests.
+* Add some more tests.
 * Migrate client socket to Redux middleware to avoid side effects etc.
 * Implement database for logging the chat messages/activities.
 * Add dark theme in client.
 Possibly also other color themes.